fruit-bird/fruit-bird.github.io/_posts/2023-09-28-derive-macros.md

 let field_rename = field_rename(&field).unwrap_or(field_name.clone());
 ```

 We're done!
 Derive macros are one Rust's greatest features, and understanding them lifts the veil of complexity.
-No more magic, or rather, you are now a magician.
-All of the code is available in [this repo](https://github.com/fruit-bird/intomap)
+No more magic, or rather, you are now a magician

+Once again, all of the code is available in [this repo](https://github.com/fruit-bird/intomap).
+If there is an issue or if you want to contribute, please write an issue [here](https://github.com/fruit-bird/intomap/issues/new)